hirenab/api_testing_framework/README.md

 - HTML Report Generation for test results with live logs
 - Modular and Reusable test functions for Efficient testing workflows
 - Easily extensible framework with New test cases or API endpoints, Including error handling for invalid inputs
+- Custom hooks for managing test lifecycle events
+- Markers for test categorization, allowing efficient filtering and execution based on test type

 ## Testcase cover